ChrisPMohr/TronMath/README.md

 #### Chance to Draw a Hand
 The events of drawing each of the hands are not mutually exclusive, so we will use a simulation.
 The order of preference for the hands is by chance to have turn 3 tron (described further below).

+It's important to note that the chance to draw a hand is not the chance to have a hand that contains those cards, it's the chance to have a hand that contains those cards and doesn't also contain the cards for a better hand.
+This is necessary to allow the hand to fully describe what lines of play are possible.

 One thing that is interesting to note is that, thanks to the London Mulligan rule, the chance of drawing a particular hand is not effected by the number of mulligans that have been taken, so long as you are allowed to keep enough cards in hand.

 #### Chance to Improve hand after N mulligans
 The chance to improve your hand after one mulligan is straightforward: it is the sum of the probability to draw any of the hands that have a better chance at hitting turn 3 Tron.

 The chance of improving your hand after N mulligans is more accurately the chance that if you are willing to mulligan N times and stop whenever you draw a better hand, that you will succeed.
 Because the chances of improving your hand from your original is independent for each mulligan, the chance of improving your hand with `N` mulligans with a chance to improve it with one mulligan of `P` is `1 - (1 - P)^N`.

+This becomes somewhat inaccurate after 2 mulligans, because there are hands that require 5 cards, which obviously are impossible to draw.
+The difference from the number on the sheet is pretty small for 3 mulligans, because there's only a single 5 card hand, `Tron XY + Chromatic + Chromatic + Stirrings`, which has a similar chance to have turn 3 Tron as `Tron XY + Chromatic + Stirrings`.
+For 4 mulligans, this is more probamatic, because there are a lot of 4 card hands.
+Calculating the chances to have these hands would require running the simulation again for different hand sizes.

 #### Chance to have Turn 3 Tron
 Some hands have guaranteed turn 3 tron, but most will have to draw into it.
 In order to find the chance of turn 3 tron for a given starting hand.
 Whenever the player draws a card that could effect their play, we calculate the chance of each set of cards that would lead to a different line of play.